e-paj/SQL-Project/UPDATE.md

 # UPDATES:

+September 14, 2021:
+- Still doing the exercises!

 September 13, 2021:
 - Getting the hang of SQLite.
 Just finishing as much of the exercises as much as possible.
 🎉🎉